zer0cache/matic-docs/docs/develop/alchemy.md

 ## What you will learn

 To create a smart contract in this tutorial, you will learn how to use Alchemy's platform to:
-- Create a smart contract application.
+- Create a smart contract application
-- Check a wallet's balance.
+- Check a wallet's balance
-- Verify contract calls in an explorer.
+- Verify contract calls in an explorer

 ## What you will do